 About Agspand’s Feedchar™

-How Agspand’s Feedchar™ might work for animals
+How Agspand’s Feedchar™ might assist animals

 Mycotoxins are found in endophytic fungi, which live in the plants, as well as saprophytic fungi, living on the plants.
 Endophytes are a plant’s means of self-protection against insect attack or animal overgrazing.
 Concentrations of endophytic fungi appear on the head of the plant when it is stressed from lack of moisture, or when the soil nitrogen is high.

 Endophytes typically occur in phalaris, tall fescue grasses and perennial ryegrass.
 The shoots and flowers of endophyte-affected ryegrass in particular contain high levels of the Lolitrem B mycotoxin.
 Horse paddocks can be covered in these plants because often they have been overgrazed for years and receive little attention.
-In their battle for survival the remaining plants’ defence is to contain high levels of endophytes at the base-sheath of the plant (early spring and autumn), and also in the seed-heads in summer.
+In their battle for survival the remaining plants’ defence is to contain high levels of endophytes at the base-sheath of the plant (early spring and autumn), and also on the seed-heads in summer.